-Not only can ongoing neck pain make you uncomfortable throughout the day, but it can also affect your sleep.
+Not only can ongoing neck pain make you uncomfortable and miserable throughout the day, but it can also affect your sleep.
 Of course, a decent night’s sleep is vital for many reasons, so inadequate sleep will naturally bring its own host of problems.

-In some cases of persistent neck pain, shockingly it may even be your pillow that is the main culprit.
+In some cases of persistent neck pain, shockingly, it may even be your pillow that is the main culprit.
 Why?
 Because if you have an incorrect pillow setup then it can cause excess pressure on your neck, whic leads to pain.
 Prolonged periods of being in this condition (ie. when you sleep), can cause the pressure to build up and things will only get worsen.

 Back pain may also be linked to a similar condition caused by your mattress rather than your pillow – find out more here about the best mattress for back pain.